Before the Gospel

 Paul explains that because of Adam's violation of God's instructions, a death penalty through the law was imposed upon all humanity:

 Above, we see two very important facts stated by the apostle Paul.
 First, he says that Adam violated the law of God and brought the death penalty upon all of mankind.
-Second, he says that where no law exists, there can be no violation of law nor associated penalty for law breaking.
+Second, he says that where no law exists, there can be neither a violation of law nor an associated penalty for law breaking.